 The Value of a Well-Trained Medical Chaperone

 For some time now, the medical establishment in the U.S. has advocated the use of medical chaperones.
 The American Medical Association urges physicians to make chaperones available to all patients.
 Virtually all other medical professional organizations make the same recommendation, especially when it comes to intimate exams.
-And seven states now have laws requiring that chaperones be provided during such exams.
+Several states have laws requiring that chaperones be provided during such exams.

 Chaperones play an important role during probationary periods.

 Recently, some experts in the U.S. generalized from the important concerns raised by an Australian report on the use of chaperones.
 The 88-page report, titled “Independent review of the use of chaperones to protect patients in Australia” (2017), was comprehensive, but investigated a narrow question.
 As the author, Professor Ron Paterson, explains at the outset, the purpose of the review was to consider the mandated use of chaperones “to protect patients while allegations of sexual misconduct are investigated” (italics ours).
 The report concluded that in such situations a chaperone did not provide patients with adequate protection, but then set forth situations and conditions in which chaperones could be useful and appropriate.

 PBI Education Medical Director Catherine Caldicott, MD, FACP, says that authorities in this country rarely if ever follow the practice of mandating chaperones during investigations of sexual misconduct.
 “I can’t think of many (or any) participants in PBI Education courses or other remedial programs who were ordered to use a chaperone while they were under investigation,” she said.